NicolasBernaerts/tasmota/teleinfo/README.md

 This evolution of **Tasmota 12** firmware has been enhanced to handle France energy meters known as **Linky** using **Teleinfo** protocol.

-This implementation has been tested on :
+This firmware has been developped and tested on  :
   * Sagem classic meter **monophase** with TIC **historique**
   * Linky meter **monophase** with TIC **historique**
   * Linky meter **monophase** with TIC **standard**